-Field Selection Instrument Select the sequencing instrument system being used (for example, Ion GeneStudio S5 Systems).
+Field Selection Instrument Select the sequencing instrument system being used (for example, Ion GeneStudio [TM] S5 Systems).
 Sample Preparation Kit (Optional) Select the sample preparation kit used.
 Library Kit Type Select the kit used to prepare the library (for example, Ion AmpliSeq [TM] Library Kit Plus).
 Template Kit Select the instrument system used: OneTouch, IonChef, or IA.
 From the list, select the templating kit that was used.
-Templating size Select 200 or 400.
-The number represents the average sequence read length for the library.
 Sequencing Kit Select the sequencing kit used (for example, Ion S5 [TM] Sequencing Kit).
 Chip Type Select the sequencing chip type that will be used (for example, Ion 540 [TM] Chip).
 Control Sequence (Optional) Select the control sequence added to the library preparation.
 Leave blank if not used.
 Barcode Set Select the barcode set used (for example, IonXpress).
 Flows Enter the number of nucleotide reagent flows required to complete the sequencing run (for example, 400).

-Mark as duplicate reads Marks duplicate reads in the BAM file, after a run is completed.
-Do not use with Ion AmpliSeqTM data.
-See "About the Mark as Duplicates Reads option" on page 42 for details.
+Field Selection Mark as duplicate reads Marks duplicate reads in the BAM file, after a run is completed.
+Do not use with Ion AmpliSeq [TM] data.
+See "About the Mark as Duplicates Reads option" on page 43 for details.
 To remove duplicates from the BAM file, select the FilterDuplicates plugin in the Plugins step in the workflow bar.
-See "Plugins step in the workflow bar" on page 43 for more information.
+See "Plugins step in the workflow bar" on page 44 for more information.
 Enable Realignment Select this option to perform realignment, an optional step that is executed immediately after TMAP.
 This steps adjusts the alignment, primarily in the CIGAR string.
-See "TMAP Modules" on page 410 for more information.
+See "TMAP Modules" on page 360 for more information.